signal18/docs.signal18.io/02.installation/01.setup-instructions/02.setup-opensvc/docs.md

 ## Setup OpenSVC

-**replication-manager-pro** stand for provisioning and work in conjonction with OpenSVC.
+**replication-manager-pro** stands for provisioning and work in conjunction with OpenSVC.

-OpenSVC collector is a commercial software that collect all the informations send from the OpenSVC open source agents.
-The OpenSVC Collector also deliver node configuration when bootstrapping Mico services.
+[OpenSVC](https://www.opensvc.com/) collector is a commercial software that collect alls the informations sent from the OpenSVC open source agents.
+The OpenSVC Collector also deliver node configuration when bootstrapping microservices.

 ### First step